Yamini2001/HackerRank-Solutions/README.md

 13. [NDoubleExit.java](NDoubleExit.java) Solutions for problems related to checking whether the N double exists.
 14. [reverseInteger.java](reverseInteger.java) Solutions for problems related to reversing the integer.
 15. [LongestCommonPrefix.java](LongestCommonPrefix.java) Solutions for problems related to finding the longest common prefix.
-16. [MovePieceString.java](MovePieceString.java) Solutions for problems related to move pieces to obtain a string.
+16. [MovePieceString.java](MovePieceString.java) Solutions for problems related to moving pieces to obtain a string.
+17. [AddTwoNumber.java](AddTwoNumber.java) Solutions for problems related to add two numbers.

 Feel free to explore each problem set to find solutions and explanations.